AlexanderNyr/AuraLite-Shaders/README.md

 AuraLite delivers a breathtaking, realistic visual experience without overcomplicating the screen with bloated post-processing effects (such as aggressive motion blur, heavy bloom, or screen-space reflections), ensuring **maximum FPS and smooth frametimes** on modern GPUs.

 ---

+## 🆕 What's New in v0.2.9 — *Working SSR, Realistic Waves & True Night Underwater*

+Version **0.2.9** is a focused water-quality update that finally delivers the long-requested **screen-space reflections** that work on every loader (including the tricky Iris 1.20+ pipeline), introduces **physically-coherent procedural waves** that don't tear reflections, and gives underwater scenes **true nocturnal darkness**.

+### 🪞 Screen-Space Reflections (SSR) — Now Actually Working

+* **Loader-agnostic SSR pipeline.** Previous SSR implementations relied on multi-render-target writes via `DRAWBUFFERS:06` + `layout(location = 1) out`.
+This combination silently failed on Iris 1.20 — the second attachment was never bound to the FBO, so reflection data was lost between the composite and final passes. v0.2.9 reads the surface normal directly from `colortex2` and roughness from `colortex1.z` (the same buffers PBR specular highlights already use), bypassing the broken MRT path entirely.

+* **Bulletproof water detector.** Water surfaces are now identified by comparing `depthtex0` (depth *with* translucents) and `depthtex1` (depth *without* translucents).
+When they differ, the pixel is a water/glass/ice surface — no false positives on lapis lazuli, blue wool, packed ice, or terrain seen through water.
+Works regardless of whether `gbuffers_water` correctly writes its G-buffer attachments.

+* **dFdx-stabilized normal reconstruction.** For pixels where `gbufferModelView` is identity in the final pass (a known Iris quirk), the water normal is rebuilt from depth-buffer derivatives using a 4-tap central-difference kernel.
+The result is the *true geometric normal* of the visible water surface, independent of any matrix uniforms.

+* **Schlick-correct Fresnel.** Reflections now follow the physical F0 = 0.02 dielectric water curve: weak when looking straight down, near-mirror at grazing angles.

+* **Adaptive view-space raymarcher with binary refinement.** Textbook real-time SSR: the reflected ray is marched in view space with a step length that scales with the current depth gap (long jumps in empty space, short jumps near the surface), then refined with 4–7 binary-search iterations once a crossing is detected.
+Distance-aware tolerance prevents Z-fighting on far samples.
+14 / 24 / 40 march steps depending on `SSR_QUALITY`.

+### 🌊 Coherent Procedural Wave System

+* **4-octave fBm height-field** with C2-continuous quintic smoothing.
+Each octave is rotated ~33° to break grid alignment.
+* **Analytic gradients** (4-sample central differences in world space) produce *coherent* wave slopes — reflections smoothly track wave geometry instead of jittering as random noise offsets did in earlier prototypes.
+* New **`WATER_WAVE_SCALE`** menu setting: *Calm / Standard / Choppy / Stormy* — controls wave amplitude from mirror to broken horizon.
+* New **`WATER_WAVE_DETAIL`** menu setting: *Coarse / Standard / Dense* — controls wave frequency from a few large swells to many fine ripples.

+### 🌑 True Underwater Night Darkness

+* The old underwater scattering formula had three baked-in brightness floors (`+0.25` on `dayFactor`, `+0.3` on `skyLight`, plus a constant deep-water blue tint), so even pitch-black midnight underwater looked like a moonlit pool. v0.2.9 rebuilds the formula to honour the actual day/night cycle.
+* New **`UNDERWATER_NIGHT_DARKNESS`** menu setting:
+  * **Moonlit Pool** — original 0.2.8 brightness (compat mode)
+  * **Dim** — clearly night, still visible
+  * **True Night** — realistic darkness (default)
+  * **Pitch Dark** — extreme survival realism

+### 🛠️ Smaller fixes

+* Removed the unused `colortex6Out` MRT write from `composite.fsh` along with its `colortex6Format` declaration — fewer attachments, simpler pipeline, less to break.
+* Centralized SSR/wave/underwater toggles into the regular profile system, so all six presets (VERY_LOW → EXTREME) carry sensible defaults.
+* Added English and Russian translations for all new options, plus value-label localization (`Calm`/`Choppy`/`True Night` etc.) — other languages fall back to English labels.

+***

 ## 🆕 What's New in v0.2.8 — *Dimension Upgrades, Precise Biomes & Physics Fixes*